shoana/Plants-Vs-Zombies-Prototype/Milestone 4/Documentation/README.txt

 =================================================================================================
 Changes to UML from:
  - Class Diagrams:
+The class duagrams does not include any major changes from the previous milestone.
+The only changes in the class diagram are including the new methods save, load and level implemtations.
+The class digrams still are based on a MVC pattern.
+All the varied types of plants inherits from the super class plants and all the different zombies inherit from super class zombies.

  - Sequence Diagrams:
 The sequence diagrams now includes newly added implemetations in the game such as levels, save, load, undo & redo features.